cadence-day/blog/_posts/Opportunity.md

 ---
-title: "Opportunity"
+title: "Intuitive Opportunity"
-excerpt: "Currently we're living the reality of work that we wish to share with many people, as there's an opportunity in the present moment to build a future where work provides security, independence, and meaning."
+excerpt: "Most of these thoughts are raw and intuitive, based on experience and the ongoing process of building.
+We're in the middle of accumulating this knowledge as we haven't yet created a sustainable company, but we feel like we're on the way.
+Currently we're living the reality of work that we wish to share with many people, as there's an opportunity in the present moment to build a future where work provides security, independence, and meaning."
 coverImage: "/assets/blog/opportunity/cover.png"
 date: "2025-11-04T05:35:07.322Z"
 author: